You May Also Enjoy

 Money may not make the world go round, but it probably factors into the career you choose.
 It certainly played a part in Gillum’s path.
 The physical therapist first worked as a personal trainer, which satisfied his love of helping people and supporting their wellness goals.
 “I quickly realized there was a financial ceiling with that job, and physical therapy was a logical step forward,” he adds.

-Physical therapists make a median salary of $91,010 in the U.S. Pay depends on where you practice, the type of setting in which you work, and other factors.
+The median salary for a physical therapist in the U.S. is $91, 010.
+Pay depends on where you practice, the type of setting in which you work, and other factors.
 For example, Nevada, California, and Alaska are home to the highest median salaries for physical therapists.